Is The Meta Keyword Tag Useful Anymore?

-I can’t count the number of times I’ve been asked by clients to add a list of keywords to their website so they “show up in Google” and I need to explain that it just isn’t that simple.
+I can’t count the number of times I’ve been asked by one of my SEO clients to add a list of keywords to their website so they “show up in Google” and I need to explain that it just isn’t that simple.
 Yes, there was a time when it did make sense to update your Meta Keywords Tag with a group of keywords relevant to your product or service.

 Why the change?
 About a decade or so ago, most search engines (including Google) simply judged the relevancy of a website to a particular search phrase based on the content of the website.
 There were little to no “off page” ranking factors taken into consideration such as the number and quality of links pointing to the site.
 Online marketers and spammers found it easy to “stuff” their content and meta tags with useless or irrelevant keywords to help propel them to the top of the search results.

-Google has ignored the keywords meta tag for years and currently we see no need to change that policy – Matt Cutts, Google Webspam Team
+Google has ignored the keywords meta tag for years and currently we see no need to change that policy.

 Google uses over 200 signals in their web search ranking but the keywords meta tag is no longer one of them.
 So in short, there is no reason to update this tag when one of my clients sends me a list of keywords with the hope of outranking their competition.